Page copy protected against web site content infringement by Copyscape

 1952 - 37 Engineer Regiment Royal Engineers, Osnabrück, BAOR

-A group of ex-AAS 49B Sappers on their first posting for Combat Engineering Training, after which they were dispersed to different Units.
+A group of ex-AAS 49B Sappers on their first posting for Combat Engineering Training, after which they were dispersed to different units.
 The personnel identified below were the only ones ex-AAS Arborfield, the remainder being ex-AAS Chepstow or Harrogate

 Individual photos